Akkadian literature: Literature in Akkadian society

-There were libraries in most towns and temples; an old Sumerian proverb averred that "he who would excel in the school of the scribes must rise with the dawn."
-Women as well as men learned to read and write, and in Semitic times, this involved a knowledge of the extinct Sumerian language, and a complicated and extensive syllabary.
-The Babylonians' very advanced systems of writing, science and mathematics contributed greatly to their literary output.
+There were libraries in most towns and temples in Akkad, Assyria, Babylonia, and Sumer; an old Sumerian proverb averred that "he who would excel in the school of the scribes must rise with the dawn."
+Women as well as men learned to read and write, and after the time the Sumerians themselves had been absorbed by the Semites circa 2000 BC, this involved a knowledge of the extinct Sumerian language, and a complicated and extensive syllabary.
+The Assyrians and Babylonians' very advanced systems of writing, science, medicine, civil administration, legal and economic structures and mathematics contributed greatly to their literary output.

-Many works of Akkadian literature were commissioned by kings that had scribes and scholars in their service.
+Many works of Akkadian literature were commissioned by kings who had scribes and scholars in their service.
 Some of these works served to celebrate the king or the divine, while others recorded information for religious practices or medicine.
-Poetry, proverbs, folktales, love lyrics, and accounts of disputes were all incorporated into Akkadian literature.
+Poetry, proverbs, folktales, love lyrics, military campaigns and accounts of disputes were all incorporated into Akkadian literature.

 Relation to other ancient literatures

-A considerable amount of Babylonian literature was translated from Sumerian originals, and the language of religion and law long continued to be the old agglutinative language of Sumer.
+A considerable amount of Akkadian, Assyrian and Babylonian literature was translated from Sumerian originals, and the language of religion and law long continued to be the old agglutinative language of Sumer, which was a language isolate.
 Vocabularies, grammars, and interlinear translations were compiled for the use of students, as well as commentaries on the older texts and explanations of obscure words and phrases.
 The characters of the syllabary were all arranged and named, and elaborate lists of them were drawn up.

-Assyrian culture and literature came from Babylonia, but even here there was a difference between the two countries.
-There was little in Assyrian literature that was original, and education, general in Babylonia, was mostly restricted to a single class in the northern kingdom.
-In Babylonia, it was of very old standing.
-Under the second Assyrian empire, when Nineveh had become a great centre of trade, Aramaic — the language of commerce and diplomacy — was added to the number of subjects that the educated class was required to learn.
+Assyrian culture and literature came from the same source as Babylonia, but even here, there was a difference between the two ethnolinguistically similar countries.
+Assyrian literature was similar to that of Babylonia, however, in the early periods, education was mostly restricted to a single class of society in Assyria, unlike Babylonia.
+Under the second Assyrian empire, when Nineveh had become a great centre of trade, Aramaic — the language of commerce and diplomacy — was added to the number of subjects that the educated class was required to learn, dialects of which still survive among the Assyrian people today.

-Under the Seleucids, Greek was introduced into Babylon, and fragments of tablets have been found with Sumerian and Assyrian (i.e. Semitic Babylonian) words transcribed into Greek letters.
+Under the Seleucids, Greek was introduced into Babylon, and fragments of tablets have been found with Sumerian and Assyrian (i.e. Semitic) words transcribed into Greek letters.